March 7, 2019

 Netflix has a South African version and a US version.
 At the moment the US version has a lot more on offer regarding its content.
 Only 676 of its titles are available to South Africa.
 However, the SA Netflix content has continued to grow steadily.
 Netflix has also provided South Africa with pricing in rands which means we no longer have to deal with fluctuating costs every month due to differences between currency values.
 Even with the absence of currency fluctuation, Netflix is currently the most expensive streaming site in South Africa.
-Its basic pricing is R129.99 per month, with its middle pricing hitting R164.99 and finally its premium package costing R199.99.
+Its silver pricing is R129.99 per month, with its middle pricing hitting R164.99 and finally its platinum package costing R199.99.
 Regarding the streaming quality,, Netflix offers the best service with 5.1 surround sound and high-quality video in UHD resolution.

 Netflix is available on all platforms like PS4, Xbox one and multiple media boxes.